FOR IMMEDIATE RELEASE: December 21, 2011

 Vermont Humanities Council Presents First Wednesdays Lecture

 The Vermont Humanities Council’s First Wednesdays series is held on the first Wednesday of every month from October through May, featuring speakers of national and regional renown.
-Talks in Brattleboro are held at Brooks Memorial Library.
+Talks in Norwich are held at Norwich Congregational Church (unless otherwise noted) and are hosted by Norwich Public Library and Norwich Historical Society.

-First Wednesdays is also presented in eight other communities statewide: Essex Junction (at Brownell Library); Manchester (at First Congregational Church, hosted by Mark Skinner Library); Middlebury (at Ilsley Public Library); Montpelier (at Kellogg-Hubbard Library); Newport (at Goodrich Memorial Library); Norwich (at Norwich Congregational Church, hosted by Norwich Public Library and Norwich Historical Society); Rutland (at Rutland Free Library); and at St. Johnsbury Athenaeum.
+First Wednesdays is also presented in eight other communities statewide: Brattleboro (at Brooks Memorial Library); Essex Junction (at Brownell Library); Manchester (at First Congregational Church, hosted by Mark Skinner Library); Middlebury (at Ilsley Public Library); Montpelier (at Kellogg-Hubbard Library); Newport (at Goodrich Memorial Library); Rutland (at Rutland Free Library); and at St. Johnsbury Athenaeum.
 The program is free, accessible to people with disabilities and open to the public.

 The Vermont Humanities Council is a private nonprofit working to bring the power and the pleasure of the humanities to all Vermonters—of every background and in every community.
 The Council strives to make Vermont a state in which every individual reads, participates in public affairs, and continues to learn throughout life.